Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 1. Search for your Key Vault in “Search Resources dialog box” in Azure Portal.
 2. Select "Overview", and click on Access policies
-3. Click on "Add New", select "Secret Management" from the dropdown for "Configure from template"
+3. Click on "Add Access Policy", select "Secret Management" from the dropdown for "Configure from template"
 4. Click on "Select Principal", add your account
 5. Save the Access Policies